revsys/django-test-plus/README.md

 Class-based views (derived from Django's `generic.models.View` class) contain methods and mixins which makes granular unit testing (more) feasible.
-Quite often your usage of a generic view class comprises a simple override of an existing method.
-Invoking the entire view and the Django request/response stack is a waste of time... you really want to call the overridden method directly and test the result.
+Quite often your usage of a generic view class comprises an override of an existing method.
+Invoking the entire view and the Django request/response stack is a waste of time when you really want to call the overridden method directly and test the result.

 CBVTestCase to the rescue!

-As with TestCase above, simply have your tests inherit from test_plus.test.CBVTestCase rather than TestCase like so:
+As with TestCase above, have your tests inherit from test_plus.test.CBVTestCase rather than TestCase like so:

 ```python